priyanshisharma/MLOps-Azure/README.md

 Skipped this section, since I used the provided labs.

 #### Automated ML Experiment<a name="automl"></a>
-Used the *Bank-Marketing* dataset for the task.
+We have been provided with the *Bank-Marketing* dataset for the task, visible as follows.
 <img src="screenshots/Screen Shot 2021-01-07 at 3.14.00 PM.png"/>

-& completed the AutoML experiment.
+We created the appropriate compute required for running an automl run on our dataset.
+Furthermore, we created an automl run for the same, which completed as follows.
 <img src="screenshots/Screen Shot 2021-01-07 at 4.20.28 PM.png"/>

-The best model was the Voting Ensemble.
+The best model was found out to be the Voting Ensemble with an accuracy of 91.806%
 <img src="screenshots/Screen Shot 2021-01-07 at 4.20.40 PM.png"/>

 #### Deploy the Best Model<a name="deploy"></a>
-Deployed the model as an endpoint.
-Used an Azure Container Instance for the same, with authentication enabled i.e. key-based authentication.
+We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
 <img src="screenshots/Screen Shot 2021-01-08 at 2.30.10 AM.png"/>

 #### Enable Application Insights<a name="logging"></a>
-The logs look as follows (post running `logs.py`).
+We performing loggin on our endpoint, by running `logs.py`.
 <img src="screenshots/Screen Shot 2021-01-07 at 6.05.50 PM.png"/>

-In the endpoints section of the Azure ML Studio, “Application Insights enabled” now says “true”, that are enabled while logging.
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.
 <img src="screenshots/application-insights-enabled-true.png"/>

-The application insights URL in the bottom opens the applications.
+The application insights URL in the bottom opens of the above screenshot opens as follows.
+Notice the insihts generated, for the calls we made while testing.
 <img src="screenshots/Screen Shot 2021-01-08 at 2.40.16 AM.png"/>

 #### Swagger Documentation<a name="swagger"></a>
-Pulled the latest swagger-ui docker image and to run it on port 80.
+In order to view the swagger documentation provided by Microsoft Azure, for our endpoint in an appealing and understandable way we required the swagger-ui.
+I pulled the latest swagger-ui docker image and to run it on port 80.
 <img src="screenshots/Screen Shot 2021-01-07 at 7.05.09 PM.png"/>

-Exposed swagger.json to a local HTTP server and run it in the swagger-ui.
+To view our own documentation, I downloaded the swagger.json file and exposed it to a local HTTP server.
+This can now be run on the swagger-ui.
 <img src="screenshots/Screen Shot 2021-01-07 at 7.06.26 PM.png"/>

 The API methods are: